Hemp Oil vs CBD Oil: What You Need To Know About Our CBD Products

 What Is CBD Oil?

 To be completely clear, and as we’re sure you’re aware, CBD oil is what we sell.
-CBD, or cannabidiol, is one of over a hundred active compounds found in the cannabis plant.
-These compounds can be extracted from leaves, flowers, and even the stalks of cannabis sativa.
+CBD, or cannabidiol, is one of over a hundred active compounds found in the hemp plant.
+These compounds can be extracted from leaves, flowers, and even the stalks of hemp.

 What Is Hemp (Hempseed) Oil?